RSimmz98/mern-web-app/README.md

  #How I fixed them
   <p>if you look at the package json I used the proxy and then added
   the localhost address</p> </br>
+ #bcrypt
+ <p>used for encryption of passwords such that even if the database is hacked
+   hackers wont be able to get the user passwords</p> </br>

 ##Controllers
  <h6>So basically routes and controller work together its a way